 Yes.
 Since the toilet seat has a standard size, most third-party seats will fit properly.

 No. The floor bolts and wax ring must be purchased separately.
-However, the toilet has universal measurements, so you can find these parts in most stores.
+However, the toilet has universal measurements, so you’ll be able to find these parts in most stores.

 Overall Rating 4.4/5